-Note: Home purchase and reversion activity should be included under the existing mortgage headings in this section of the RMAR.
+Note: Home purchase, reversion and sale and rent back activity should be included under the existing mortgage headings in this section of the RMAR.

 This section requires firms to confirm that they are in compliance with the prudential requirements in relation to professional indemnity insurance (PII).